-Fluxes shown in Fig. 5 were calculated without a traditional rotation (nullification of the transverse and vertical mean velocities for each 15 min based flux calculation, Lee et al. (2004); Lorrai et al. (2010); Lorke et al. (2013)).
+Fluxes shown in Fig. 5 were calculated without a traditional rotation (nullification of the transverse and vertical mean velocities for each 15 min based flux calculation; Lee et al., 2004; Lorrai et al., 2010; Lorke et al., 2013).
 The current velocities were too small to produce robust rotation estimates for most of the deployment.
-However, for the first part of the deployment, which had current velocities >2 cm s-1, fluxes calculated without and with rotation equaled -70.3 \pm 12.0 and 72.1 \pm 11.0 mmol m-2 d-1 (n = 3, SE), respectively.
-The rotation angle with the vertical direction was 7°.
-We see the small difference in the flux of 2% as an indication of marginal effects of so-called wave bias due to sensor tilt (Grant and Madsen 1986; Trowbridge 1998; Shaw and Trowbridge 2001).
+However, for the first part of the deployment, which had current velocities $> 2 \,\mathrm{cm}\,\mathrm{s}^{-1}$, fluxes calculated without and with rotation equaled -70.3 ± 12.0 and $72.1 \pm 11.0 \text{ mmol m}^{-2} \text{ d}^{-1}$ (n = 3, SE), respectively.
+The rotation angle with the vertical direction was 7° .
+We see the small difference of 2 % in the flux as an indication of marginal effects of so-called wave bias due to sensor tilt (Grant and Madsen, 1986; Trowbridge, 1998; Shaw and Trowbridge, 2001).
 The deployment shown in Fig. 6 had larger current velocities, and the calculation of fluxes included the rotation described above.

 The filter width of 4 times the wave period in the running average used to separate the wave signal from other less dynamic variations before calculating the cross-correlation of \tilde{z} and \tilde{O}2 , was not critical for the outcome of the time lag correction.
-For example, for the data shown in Figs. 5 and 6, the corrected average nighttime fluxes varied within ±4 and ±11%, respectively, when the filter width was changed between 2 to 6 times the wave period.
+For example, for the data shown in Figs. 5 and 6, the corrected average nighttime fluxes varied within ± 4 and $\pm 11\%$, respectively, when the filter width was changed between 2 and 6 times the wave period.